-As part of Oregon's only academic health center, the OHSU Spine Center is devoted to enriching scientific knowledge and to training the next generation of healthcare professionals and researching new treatments and cures.
+As part of Oregon's only academic health center, the Department of Orthopaedics and Rehabilitation is educating the next generation of healthcare professionals and researching new treatments and cures.

 OHSU's Orthopaedics and Rehabilitation research programs emphasize research that can go from the lab to the clinic and general population.